tensorflow/datasets/tensorflow_datasets/testing/test_data/fake_examples/diabetic_retinopathy_detection/README.md

 Files in this directory have been created manually.
-They exibit the following properties seen on original dataset:
+They exhibit the following properties seen on original dataset:

  - a: notch
    1. none